 Being able to Cartwheel dismount from the beam is a milestone for many beginner gymnasts.
 It involves going upside down which can be daunting for younger gymnasts and it is easy to over-rotate as the extra air time is unusual.

 As with so many other beam skills a gymnast has to master the cartwheel on the floor and on a line before attempting to move onto a higher beam.
-I encourage gymnasts to land with a quarter turn-in (finish facing the beam) as they can then keep their eyes focussed on the end of the beam throughout.
+I encourage gymnasts to land with a quarter turn-in (finish facing the beam) as they can then keep their eyes focused on the end of the beam throughout.
 This will also help with spatial awareness and landing with control.

 Balance Beam Routine for Beginners